 Courses in this category foster students' awareness of the identities, perspectives, and ways of life in contemporary societies located primarily outside of the United States.
-These courses are intended to nurture cultural sensitivity, deepen an appreciation for cultural difference, and cultivate a sense of place in an interconnected world.
+These courses are intended to nurture cultural sensitivity, deepen an appreciation for cultural difference, improve communication skills, and cultivate a sense of place in an interconnected world.
+These courses will

-- Courses in this category engage students in understanding and/or analyzing one or more cultures, peoples and/or societies through the interpretation of current institutions, worldviews and/or issues. - Courses in this category promote a critical knowledge of cultural phenomena such as the arts, language, literature, religion, politics, and/or social interaction. - Courses in this category explore the impact (for example: economic, educational, environmental, health, and/or political) of power differentials as they relate to practices, beliefs, histories, traditions, and/or lived experiences of select societies around the world.
+- Engage students in understanding and/or analyzing one or more cultures, peoples and/or societies through the interpretation of current institutions, worldviews and/or issues. - Promote a critical knowledge of cultural phenomena such as the arts, language, literature, religion, politics, and/or social interaction. - Explore the impact (for example: economic, educational, environmental, health, and/or political) of power differentials as they relate to practices, beliefs, histories, traditions, and/or lived experiences of select societies around the world.